Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Penn State vs. Illinois College Football Odds, Plays and Insights

-The No. 7 Penn State Nittany Lions (5-1, 0-0 Big Ten) are 23.5-point favorites when they host the Illinois Fighting Illini (2-5, 0-0 Big Ten) in a Big Ten matchup on Saturday, October 23, 2021 at Beaver Stadium.
-The total for this matchup has been set at 46.5 points.
+The Illinois Fighting Illini (2-5, 0-0 Big Ten) are 23.5-point underdogs in a road Big Ten matchup against the No. 7 Penn State Nittany Lions (5-1, 0-0 Big Ten) on Saturday, October 23, 2021 at Beaver Stadium.
+The total has been set at 46.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.